Chronic Myeloid Leukemia (CML): Introduction

 What is chronic myeloid leukemia (CML)?

-A chromosome change is found in the cells of almost all patients with CML.
+There is a change in a chromosome in the cells of almost all patients with CML.
 The change is called the Philadelphia chromosome.
 It creates an abnormal gene called BCR-ABL.
 This causes the leukemia cells to grow out of control.

 As the leukemia cells grow, they can crowd out the normal cells in the bone marrow.
 This can lead to not enough of different types of blood cells.
-People with CML have too many white blood cells in their blood, but these cells are not normal and don't help fight infections.
-In fact, people with CML often get more infections than people without it.
+People with CML have too many white blood cells in their blood.

 CML is a type of chronic leukemia.
 This means it tends to grow slowly.
 CML does not always cause symptoms right away.
 Some people with CML have no symptoms when CML is diagnosed.